annarufas/matlab-GRL2024-scripts/README.md

 ## Requirements

-In order to use the content of this repository you will need the following.
+To use the content of this repository, ensure you have the following.

-- Have MATLAB's version R2021a or more recent installed in your machine.
+- MATLAB version R2021a or later installed.
-- Download the third-party functions from [MATLAB'S File Exchange](https://mathworks.com/matlabcentral/fileexchange/) necessary to run the scripts in this repository: `worstcase`, `MCErrorPropagation`, `swtest.m`, `FMINSEARCHBND`, `m_map`, `brewermap` and `longhurst_v4_2010`.
+- Third-party functions downloaded from [MATLAB'S File Exchange](https://mathworks.com/matlabcentral/fileexchange/): `worstcase`, `MCErrorPropagation`, `swtest.m`, `FMINSEARCHBND`, `m_map`, `brewermap` and `longhurst_v4_2010`.
 Once downloaded, please place the functions in the `./resources/external/` directory.
-- Install two MATLAB toolboxes: the Optimization toolbox, necessary to run `worstcase`, and the Statistics and Machine Learning toolbox, necessary to run `MCErrorPropagation` and `swtest.m`.
+- MATLAB toolboxes: the Optimization toolbox, necessary to run `worstcase`, and the Statistics and Machine Learning toolbox, necessary to run `MCErrorPropagation` and `swtest.m`.

 ## Data used in this repository

+This project uses various raw oceanographic datasets downloaded from online repositories, stored in the `./data/raw/` folder.

+- Particle concentration measurements from the Underwater Vision Profiler 5 (UVP5) downloaded from the Ecotaxa repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr).
+This dataset is stored in the subfolder `./data/raw/UVP5`.
+- Particulate organic carbon (POC) flux measurements from sediment traps and radionuclides, a compilation that we made for this study.
+The file, `dataset_s0_trap_and_radionuclide_compilation.xlsx`, is not available within this repository as it contains data owned by other authors that are not in a preservation repository.
+References for constructing this dataset are provided in the Supporting Information of our paper, Tables S1-S6.

-This project uses various raw oceanographic datasets downloaded from online repositories.
-Due to their large size, these datasets are not included in this repository.
-Below are the details of the required datasets and their sources.
+Due to their large size, the following datasets are not included in `./data/raw/` but instructions for acquiring them are provided.
+Place the corresponding `.mat` files in `./data/raw/`.

 - The World Ocean Atlas 2018 monthly climatology for **temperature**, which you can download from the [NOAA website](https://accession.nodc.noaa.gov/NCEI-WOA18).
 Once downloaded, read all the .nc files and store them in a single array and save it as `woa18_global.mat`.
 This file is necessary to run the Marsay et al. (2015) algorithm.
 - The AVHRR Pathfinder v.5.0 global 4 km monthly climatology (1985--2001) for **sea surface temperature**, which you can download from the [NOAA website](https://www.ncei.noaa.gov/archive/accession/AVHRR_Pathfinder-NODC-v5.0-climatologies).
 Once downloaded, read all the .nc files and store them in a single array and save it as `sst_global.mat`.
 This file is necessary to run the Henson et al. (2012) algorithm.
 - The SeaWiFS 9 km monthly climatology (1997--2010) for **chlorophyll concentration** and **photosynthetically available radiation**, which you can downlaod from the [NASA website](https://oceancolor.gsfc.nasa.gov/l3/).
 Once downloaded, read all the .nc files and store them in a single array and save it as `chla_seawifs_global.mat` and `par0_seawifs_global.mat` respectively.
 These files are necessary to run the Henson et al. (2012) algorithm.

-Save all the above `.mat` files in the folder `./data/raw/`.

-Other datasets are included in this repository in the folder `./data/raw/`.
-- The compilation of particulate organic carbon (POC) flux measurements from sediment traps and radionuclides at the six ocean time-series sites used in this study, `dataset_s0_trap_and_radionuclide_compilation.xlsx`.
-- The Underwater Vision Profiler 5 (UVP5) data downloaded from the Ecotaxa repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr) and stored in the folder `UVP5`.

 ## Available MATLAB scripts in the folder `./code`